 It is… your brain.
 Your belief.
 Your bias.

-Every medical intervention no matter if it’s a drug, a surgery, a supplement and yes even a diet is dependent on placebo in addition to the targeted and intended mechanisms of action.
+Every medical intervention, no matter if it’s a drug, a surgery, a supplement, or yes, even a diet, is dependent on placebo in addition to the targeted and intended mechanisms of action.

 This is a concept known as confirmation bias.
-If you’re a carnivore, your friends, your youtube suggestions, your news feed will look like: steak, hunting, a lot of dead animals, and Dr. Shawn Baker telling you how toxic plants can be detrimental to your health.
-If you’re a vegan your inputs will probably be telling you about the dangers of animal products and be filled with Dr. Michael Greger reviewing the literature and making some banana ice cream.
-If you’re like me then you’ll have it all coming at you at once.
+If you’re a carnivore, everything in your environment like your friends, your Youtube suggestions, and your news feed will start to look like: steak, hunting, a lot of dead animals, and Dr. Shawn Baker telling you how toxic plants can be detrimental to your health.
+If you’re a vegan, your inputs will probably be telling you about the dangers of animal products and be filled with Dr. Michael Greger reviewing the literature and making some banana ice cream.
+If you’re like me, then you’ll have it all coming at you at once.
 It’s enough to make anyone’s head spin.

 Do you see the feedback loop?

-If you believe in what you are doing, and its working, then awesome keep going.
+If you believe in what you are doing, and it’s working, then awesome!
+Keep going.
 Why fix what’s not broken?
-But if you are struggling, perhaps make the uncomfortable move to change your belief – be be brave enough to admit that, yes, you might actually be wrong.
+But if you are struggling, perhaps make the uncomfortable move to change your belief – be brave enough to admit that, yes, you might actually be wrong.

 – Point Five –